 Fossil Fuel Divestment

-Divest/Invest Pledge – Paris 2015: The Christensen Fund is not a signatory agency to Divest/Invest and does not expect to sign on before the 2015 UN Climate Conference in Paris.
-However, we have adopted a proactive policy response to the important climate change issue, fully consistent with our mission and values.
+Divest/Invest Pledge – Paris 2015: The Christensen Fund is not a signatory agency to Divest/Invest and did not sign on prior to the 2015 UN Climate Conference in Paris.
+However, we have adopted a proactive policy response to the important climate change issue, fully consistent with our mission and values, which emphasizes shareholder engagement.

 Divestment from Carbon 200: Christensen has below 1% portfolio exposure to the Carbon 200.
 We regularly review our portfolio both for Carbon 200 exposure and Fossil Fuel exposure.
-Christensen has negligible portfolio investments in Carbon 200 and Fossil Fuels, but we do not intend to divest this incremental exposure because of the significant management hurdles this would create for the rest of our portfolio, which is pooled with dozens of other investors’ funds.
+Christensen has negligible portfolio investments in Carbon 200 and lower-than-peer investments in Fossil Fuels, but we do not intend to divest this exposure at this time.

 Public and Private Portfolio Screening: We screen our portfolio at least annually for exposure to the Carbon 200.
 In addition, we also use the MSCI ESG Manager to screen our various public holdings by asset class.
 98% of our public holdings have a BBB or higher Intangible Value Assessment (IVA), which would qualify our public portfolio as being eligible for any investor seeking an SRI impact or following a responsible investment mandate.
 We evaluate our private portfolio using a screening framework of 13 factors within broad environmental, social and governance categories, following UN PRI principles and mirroring the MSCI ESG approach for public holdings.